Civil liberties do not vanish with unethical gain, nor do a child’s best interests navigate with fraudulent influence.

 “As for Mother’s interference, Father claims Mother refused much of the support he offered.
 Granted, Mother did decline to take Father up on some of his offers.
 On at least one or two occasions, Mother also told Father that she did not want or need anything from him.
 But Mother did accept other offers of support, such as his offer to pay her phone bill or give her gas money.
 The record shows Mother had significant financial difficulties over the course of her pregnancy, particularly regarding housing and transportation.
 Father never offered to help her cover rent to keep from being evicted or to help her pay for car repairs.
 The offers he made that Mother rejected were often for incidental support, such as an Uber ride or some ramen.”

+She lived with her boyfriend from May through birth.
 Her boyfriend’s testimony, “Did you charge her rent when she moved in with you?”
 “No.” “She had free housing anytime she was living with you?”
 “Basically.”
 “Did she pay any bills, anything like that?”
 “No, not really.”
+She clearly did not have “significant financial difficulties over the course of her pregnancy.”

 A mother’s needs are a relevant circumstance in determining whether a father acted reasonably to provide support.
 In re of the Adoption of M.D.K., 58 P.3d 745, 749 (Kan.
 Ct.
 App.
 2002).